 As researchers began to focus on food insecurity at the individual and household level, household microdata collecting information on household finances and consumption became a common proxy for food security .
 However, these efforts were criticized for being onerous, insufficiently comparable, as well as for ignoring subjective and experiential aspects of food security .
 This led to the emergence of several indicators designed to be rapidly deployable, culturally cross-comparable, and based on the lived experience of food security .
 These metrics include the Household Food Insecurity and Access Scale (HFIAS) ; the Coping Strategies Index (CSI) ; and the Household Hunger Scale (HHS) .

 Drawing on the insights derived in designing and implementing these novel food security metrics, the FIES was developed by the Food and Agricultural Organization (FAO) of the UN and quickly became a useful tool for understanding individual and household-level food insecurity .
 The FIES is based on a survey of eight behaviors indicative of food insecurity and hunger over the previous year, such as skipping meals or worrying about having enough to eat.
-Using a Rash model , each individual in the survey is given a severity score, and thresholds for moderate and severe food insecurity are set at the behaviors of eating less than the respondent thought they should, and not eating for a while day, respectively.
-Thus, people in moderate-to-severe food insecurity are estimated to have not eaten as much as they should have at least once in the previous year, while people in severe food insecurity are estimated to have gone an entire day without eating in the previous year.
+Using a Rasch model , each individual in the survey is given a severity score that maximizes the likelihood of observing the responses given to the 8 questions asked in the survey.
+Once individuals are ranked in this fashion, thresholds for moderate and severe food insecurity are set that describe people’s experiences, and the prevalences rates can be computed.
+A moderately food insecure adult has compromised on food quality and variety, as a result of lack of income, has been unsure about their ability to obtain food and has skipped meals or run out of food occasionally.
+A severely food insecure adult has run out of food and has gone an entire day without eating at times during the year.

 Since 2014, in partnership with Gallup World Poll, the FAO has published surveys from around the world to estimate the prevalence of food insecurity using the FIES.
-Drawing on surveys from 77 countries, we used machine learning to estimate levels of food insecurity around the world at the subnational level.
-Our analysis highlights several important global and regional trends in food security.
+Drawing on surveys from 77 countries, we used machine learning to estimate levels of food insecurity at the subnational level.
+The model is then used to infer levels of food insecurity around the world at the subnational level and to forecast food insecurity in the year 2030.

 Results